stele1 Spec

 for Sandstonia at the New River Gorge

-this imaginary distant is less frequently traveled and has many routes close to one another
+this imaginary area is less frequently traveled and has many routes close to one another

 for The Black Corridor at Second Pullout in Red Rock